-Grants are dispersed on a first come, first serve basis to eligible applicants and are based on funding availability.
+Grants are dispersed on a first come, first serve basis to eligible applicants while funding is available.

 Sincere Effort of Payment

-Applicants must have paid at least $75 on their AEP Ohio account in the three months prior to applying for a grant.
+Applicants must have paid at least $75 on their AEP Ohio account in the 3 months prior to applying for a grant.